Covid-19 vaccine open source, make it in your kitchen

 How the vaccine works: The vaccine is essentially a mixture of parts of coronavirus proteins that recognize the human immune system.
 RaDVaC takes these parts, called peptides, and uses chitosan to concentrate them into nanoparticles that are similar in size to the son.

-Nanoparticles have a positive .
-Scientists hope that the particles will be recognized by the body's immune system, which will then activate protective antibodies and T-cells to respond in the event of an actual infection.
+Nanoparticles have a positive charge.
+The scientists hope the particles will be recognized by the body's immune system, which will then activate protective antibodies and T cells to respond in the event of a real infection.

 The protection of the nasal tissue is the key, because from there it is considered that the virus enters the body.
 The idea has been shown to work in animal experiments, Estep said.